pjakiela/ECON523/exercises/E4-DD2.md

 recode m3g (9=.), gen(tba)
 ```
 This generates a new variable, `tba`, that is the same as the `m3g` variable except that `tba` is equal to missing for all
 observations where `m3g` is equal to 9.
-(It is usually better to generate a new variable/column
+(It is usually better to generate a new variable
 instead of modifying the raw data, because you don't want to make mistakes that you cannot undo.)

 ### Question 5